 What is inflammation?
-Inflammation is the origin of pain and is the body’s protective response to injury, and the beginning of the healing process.
+Inflammation is the origin of pain, the body’s protective response to injury, and the beginning of the healing process.
 Without inflammation, our bodies wouldn’t heal and the damaging effects would worsen.

 Infection should not be confused with inflammation.
 Inflammation is the body’s response to an infection.

 Acute inflammation is a normal and healthy reaction of the body as the first step in healing and repair.
-Acute inflammation prevents the spread of damaged cells from the injury site, thus containing the infection.
-It removes the damaged and dead cells that remain after the injury.
-It is an on-off process.
+Acute inflammation is an on-off process that prevents the spread of damaged cells from an injury site, thus containing the infection.
+It also removes the damaged and dead cells that remain after the injury.
 Acute inflammation may last for a few days or weeks.

 Our body’s inflammation process helps to build tissue to make us stronger, such as when we train with weights or exercise.
 The exercised muscle creates inflammation, which triggers the repair mechanism.
 So, inflammation is not necessarily a bad thing, unless it becomes chronic.

 If the anti-inflammatory chemicals are not sufficient, if the inflammatory chemicals are excessive, or if there is an ongoing injury or stress that keeps stimulating the inflammatory chemicals, the anti-inflammation mechanism stays on and the long-term outcome is chronic inflammation.

 When inflammation becomes chronic, health problems can develop.
 Chronic inflammation is the first stage of many functional problems and most chronic diseases.
 It can last for several months or years.

 Long-term chronic inflammation can lead to cardiovascular diseases and stroke, lung diseases such as cystic fibrosis, chronic obstructive pulmonary disease, lung cancer, and chronic fatigue syndrome.